 All Casting Carolinas’ retreats and events are staffed by volunteers who are experienced, skilled professionals.
 Our staff are trained to work with survivors and dedicated to providing a retreat experience that enhances quality of life.
 Our trademarked F.L.O.W. program model offers much more than fly-fishing instruction!
 We teach the skills that can help women deal more effectively with the emotional challenges of cancer survivorship.
 All Casting Carolinas alumnae become part of a support network, The Casting Carolinas Fly Fishing Sisterhood, and have the opportunity to participate in on-going gatherings and events including an annual retreat weekend.

 Starr holds a Master of Social Work degree from the University of NC at Chapel Hill and has been in private psychotherapy practice in Asheville since 1994.
 She has many years of non-profit leadership experience.
 Starr was Chair of the Board of Directors at Helpmate, Asheville’s domestic violence agency, for 4 years and served on that board for 8 years.
 She was President of the Land O’Sky Chapter of Trout Unlimited in Asheville for 4 years and also served on that non-profit’s Board.
 Starr was Program Coordinator for Carolinas Casting for Recovery for 13 years and worked on the national staff as Regional Program Director for CfR for 4 years.

 Starr owns and operates Brookside Guides, a fly fishing guide service, which has operated in Asheville for 15 years.
 She has taught hundreds of new anglers how to fly fish.
-In her spare time Starr enjoys playing fiddle in her band, All Strings Considered.
+In her spare time Starr enjoys playing fiddle and mandolin in her band, All Strings Re-Considered.

 Board of Directors